ampatspell/amateurinmotion/content/blog/01-in-element.md

 ## Component

-From there, for each custom component we're in Ember.js space
+And for each component we're in our cosy Ember.js space:

 ``` hbs
 {{!-- components/remark/blog/counter.hbs --}}